 Description: Acad.exe is not essential for the Windows OS and causes relatively few problems.
 Acad.exe is located in a subfolder of "C:\Program Files".

 The acad.exe file is not a Windows core file.
+The program has a visible window.
 Acad.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 11% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 10% dangerous; however you should also read the user reviews.

-In the event of any problems with acad.exe, you can uninstall the software AutoCAD 2002 or AutoCAD 2006 - Italiano using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).
+In the event of any problems with acad.exe, you can uninstall the software AutoCAD 2006 - Italiano or AutoCAD R13 using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).

 Recommended: Identify acad.exe related errors